Caerphilly: History

-The original town of Caerphilly grew up as a small settlement raised just south of the castle by De Clare.
-After the death of Gilbert de Clare at the battle of Bannockburn in 1314, Edward II became guardian of De Clare's three sisters and heiresses.
+The original town of Caerphilly grew up as a small settlement established just south of the castle by Gilbert de Clare.
+After the death of de Clare at the battle of Bannockburn in 1314, Edward II became guardian of de Clare's three sisters and heiresses.
 In 1315 he replaced de Badlesmere with a new English administrator, Payn de Turberville of Coity, who persecuted the people of Glamorgan.
 Then, like many in northern Europe at the time, the region was in the throes of a serious famine.
-In coming to the defence of his people, Llywelyn Bren, the great-grandson of Ifor Bach and Welsh Lord of Senghenydd incurred the wrath of de Turberville, who charged him with sedition.
+In coming to the defence of his people, Llywelyn Bren, the great-grandson of Ifor Bach and Welsh Lord of Senghenydd, incurred the wrath of de Turberville, who charged him with sedition.
 Llywelyn appealed to Edward II to call off or control his self-interested agent, but Edward ordered Llywelyn to appear before Parliament to face the charge of treason.
 The King promised Llywelyn that if the charges were found true, he would be hanged.
 Llywelyn fled and prepared for war.
 On 28 January 1316, Llywelyn began the revolt with a surprise attack on Caerphilly Castle.
 He captured the constable outside the castle and the outer ward, but could not break into the inner defences.
 His forces burned the town, slaughtered some of its inhabitants and started a siege.
 The town was rebuilt but remained very small throughout the Middle Ages.
-The first evidence of its emerging importance was the construction of a court house in the 14th century, the only pre-19th century building apart from the castle that remains in the town.
+The first evidence of its emerging importance was the construction of a court house in the 14th century, the only pre-19th-century building, apart from the castle, that remains in the town.

-At the beginning of the 15th century the castle was again attacked, this time by Owain Glyndŵr, who took control of it around 1403–05.
+At the beginning of the 15th century the castle was again attacked, this time by Owain Glyndŵr, who took control of it around 1403–5.
 Repairs to the castle continued until at least 1430, but just a century later the antiquary John Leland recorded that the castle was a ruin set in marshland, with a single tower being used as a prison.
 In the mid-16th century the 2nd Earl of Pembroke used the castle as a manorial court, but in 1583 the castle was leased to Thomas Lewis, who accelerated its dilapidation by removing stonework to build his nearby manor, the Van.
 The Lewis family, who claimed descent from Ifor Bach, left the manor in the mid-18th century when they purchased St Fagans Castle, the Van falling into decay.

-During the 1700s, Caerphilly began to grow into a market town.
-During the 19th century, as the South Wales Valleys underwent massive growth through industrialisation, so too the town's population grew.
-Caerphilly railway station was opened in 1871, and in 1899 the Rhymney Railway built their Caerphilly railway works maintenance facilities; however, the expansion of the population in the 19th century was more to do with the increasing market for coal.
+During the 1700s, Caerphilly began to grow into a market town, and in the 19th century, as the South Wales Valleys underwent massive growth through industrialisation, the town's population grew.
+Caerphilly railway station was opened in 1871, and in 1899 the Rhymney Railway built its Caerphilly railway works maintenance facilities; however, the expansion of the population in the 19th century was more to do with the increasing market for coal.

-Caerphilly is separated from the Cardiff suburbs of Lisvane and Rhiwbina by Caerphilly mountain.
-The town is known outside Wales for Caerphilly cheese.